STUDY JAPANESE ONLINE WITH NATIVES HERE

 Guide to Japanese Remedies to Take in Japan

-Another very common remedy for headaches is EVE QUICK which is composed of ibuprofen.
-Both tylenol and EVE and other headache meds can cost around 1,000 yen.
+Another common headache remedy is EVE QUICK, which is made of ibuprofen.
+Both tylenol and EVE, as well as other headache medications, can cost around 1,000 yen.

-When we take a trip to Japan, we can also end up suffering from muscle aches.
-But in Japan this is not a problem when you have the Vantelin [バンテリン] that can be found easily.
+When we take a trip to Japan, we may also end up suffering from muscle pain.
+But in Japan, this is not a problem when you have Vantelin [バンテリン] that can be found easily.

 Japanese cold and flu remedies

-In addition to those mentioned Bufferin and Tylenol that can combat certain types of flu symptoms, there are Japanese remedies for flu and colds.
+In addition to the mentioned bufferin and tylenol that can combat certain types of flu symptoms, there are Japanese medicines specifically for solving flus and colds.

 Pabron [パブロン] is a remedy that relieves your cold, eases symptoms such as coughing, sore throat and runny nose.
 This remedy can be found in pill and powder forms for around 1300 yen.